ubc-subbots/triton/README.md

     colcon build

- If the above command executes successfully, you are ready to develop!
 To finish the setup, edit your `.bashrc` file to source the global and local setup scripts whenever you open up a new terminal, this can be done using a text editor or by using `nano` as such

     nano ~/.bashrc